 The text, photographs, drawings, and other artwork (hereafter referred to as information) contained in this publication is provided without any warranty as to its usability or performance.
 Specific system configurations and the applicability of described procedures both in software and in real-world conditions-and the qualifications of individual readers-are beyond the control of the publisher, therefore the publisher disclaims all liability, either expressed or implied, for use of the information in this publication.
 All risk for its use is entirely assumed by the purchaser/user.
-In no event shall Motion Software, Inc., be liable for any indirect, special, or consequential damages, including but not limited to personal injury or any other damages, arising out of the use or misuse of any information in this publication or out of the software that it describes.
-This manual is an independent publication of Motion Software, Inc. All trademarks are the registered property of the trademark holders.
+In no event shall ProRacing Sim Software, LLC. be liable for any indirect, special, or consequential damages, including but not limited to personal injury or any other damages, arising out of the use or misuse of any information in this publication.
+This book is an independent publication.
+All trademarks are the registered property of the trademark holders.